swiftlang/swift-package-manager/Documentation/Usage.md

 Note that the system library may be located elsewhere on your system, such as `/usr/` rather than `/usr/local/`.

-Create a directory called `Clibgit` next to the `example` directory and initialize it as a package that builds a system module:
+Next to the `example` directory initialize `Clibgit` as a package that builds a system module:

-    example$ cd ..
-    $ mkdir Clibgit
-    $ cd Clibgit
-    Clibgit$ swift package init --type system-module
+    $ swift package init --name Clibgit --type system-module

 This creates `Package.swift` and `module.modulemap` files in the directory.
 Edit `Package.swift` and add `pkgConfig` parameter: